maxmonty112/portfolio/README.md

 Choose an index to edit (or 'q' to quit):
 ```

-Use `t` to search for mentions only:
+Use `-t` to search for mentions only:

 ```
 $ notes search -t idea